Description

 Risk and Exploitability

 The CVSS score of 5.5 indicates moderate severity.
-EPSS is not available and the vulnerability is not in CISA’s KEV catalog.
+The EPSS score is 1% and the vulnerability is not in CISA’s KEV catalog.
 Exploitation requires authenticated remote access to the uploadSSL endpoint; once authenticated, an attacker can specify any file path and delete the target file, potentially affecting critical system files or configuration data.

 Remediation